TheBromo/Fribourg/README.md

   };
 ```

-This will be called after the render when a QR Code has been read.
+This will be called after the render, when a QR Code has been read.

 ```Javascript
  maybeRenderUrl = () => {